Kray-G/SpecTest/README.md

 > Therefore this page is the link to [Kinx](https://github.com/Kray-G/kinx).
 > Now I am trying this to be separated from [Kinx](https://github.com/Kray-G/kinx)
 > because this testing framework is independent from [Kinx](https://github.com/Kray-G/kinx).
-> But the priority of work is low because this can work with [Kinx](https://github.com/Kray-G/kinx) so far.
+> But the priority of work is low because this can work well with [Kinx](https://github.com/Kray-G/kinx) so far.
 >
 > If you are instrestead in this product and you want to make me speed up of development, please let me know.
 > Anyway, **SpecTest** can work with [Kinx](https://github.com/Kray-G/kinx) now.